sridharsabarish/yocto/Exercises/exercise1-poky.md

     You can use find . -name "*.ext4" to find the file, from which you can infer the directory.
     </details>

+## Part3: Build an image  (Skip)
+- Could take a while recommended that one person jumps to part 4 and the other tries this to avoid any issues.

+## Part 4: Running an Image

 1. To make things simpler, we have the binaries pre-built.
 We now need a way to see if the image works as intended, we however don't have a real hardware to emulate..
 What can we do instead?
     <details>